 Lecturer:

-Statistical Machine Learning 3 (2 weeks on regression)2024
+Statistical Machine Learning 3rd year (2 weeks on regression)University of Bristol, 2024

 Statistics and probability 1 2020